Emma Hartgrave was never supposed to fall for her bandmate—especially not him.

 Dan grimaced.
 “You sound like you’ve got a wealth of experience there, Emma.”

 Susie’s eyes flicked to me.
 I caught it and returned a wary one of my own.
 Not tonight.
 I wasn’t opening that door.
-Alexi could stay buried in my backlogs where he belonged.
+Alexi could stay buried in the past where he belonged.
 Liam knew.
 Susie knew.
-That was enough—for now.
+That was enough for now.

 I reached over, stole Liam’s beer from his hand, and took a long sip.
 He let me.